taihen/taihen.github.io/content/about.md

 - **Infrastructure Engineering:** building and maintaining infrastructure solutions, both on-premises and in the cloud.
 - **Tech Outreach:** sharing insights, tutorials, and experiences.

-Although my background is in robotics and C, I’ve spent most of my career in the Telco world.
+Although my background is in robotics and C, I’ve spent most of my career in the Telecommunication world.
 I’ve had the privilege of speaking at events about global routing security, IPv6, and DNSSEC — topics that really make my heart race (in a good way)!

 ## Engineering Principles

 My approach to infrastructure engineering is guided by core beliefs:

 - **Reliability Before Features:** A system that works consistently beats one with flashy capabilities that fail unpredictably.
 - **Automation as Documentation:** Well-crafted automation serves dual purposes – it both executes and documents the expected system state.
 - **Observability by Design:** Systems should be designed from the ground up to be monitored, measured, and understood.